 - Government Affairs

 - Research and Development

 UMB's Office of Community Engagement has strong ties to the West Baltimore neighborhoods adjacent to our campus.
 We work collaboratively with neighbors, community associations, Baltimore City Public Schools, and other community leaders on projects of mutual benefit to Baltimore residents and UMB's campus community

 UMB Partnerships with Baltimore City Public Schools

-UMB's Office for Community Engagement provides hands-on learning opportunities on the UMB Campus providing career exposure and health/nutrition programming to K-12 schools in UMB's surrounding community.
-Campus visit "destinations" include the School of Nursing's Clinical Simulation Labs, the School of Law's Moot Courtroom, the School of Pharmacy's Practice Lab, a number of healthcare-related museums and other campus-based educational.
+The Office of Community Engagement provides hands-on learning opportunities on the UMB campus, providing career exposure and health/nutrition programming to K-12 schools in the University's surrounding community.
+Campus visit "destinations" include the School of Nursing's Clinical Simulation Labs, the School of Law's Moot Courtroom, the School of Pharmacy's Practice Lab, a number of health care-related museums, and other campus-based educational outings.